LiamCoal/LiamOS/README.md

 Makefile: Allows you to use make to build the project
 README.md: What you're reading right now
 run.sh: Runs LiamOS in an emulator.
-Prefer not to run it directly, use make run32. boot.cfg: Syslinux config file. [see Syslinux](syslinux.org).
+Prefer not to run it directly, use `make run32` or `make exec`.
+boot.cfg: Syslinux config file. [see Syslinux](syslinux.org).
 src/kernel.c: Main kernel file
 .gitignore: Git, ignore these files